Atomic Habits vs Tiny Habits: Which Method Fits You

 When a habit is not sticking, you can diagnose which of the four laws is failing [1].
 The cue might be invisible.
 The craving might be weak.
 The response might demand too much effort.
 Or the reward might come too late.
 This diagnostic ability is what gives Clear’s framework staying power beyond any single behavior.

 The identity-based habits concept runs deepest.
 Rather than focusing on outcomes (“lose weight”) or processes (“run three times weekly”), identity-based habits target self-image (“I am a runner”).
-Research by Philippa Lally at University College London found that habits form through repetition over an average of 66 days, with a range of 18 to 254 days depending on the behavior and person [3].
+Research by Philippa Lally at University College London found that habits form through repetition over a median of 66 days, with a range of 18 to 254 days depending on the behavior and person [3].
+A 2024 review by Gardner, Rebar, de Wit, and Lally extends that finding by clarifying that what matters most for durable change is the context-stable cue-response link, not the calendar count of repetitions [6].
 Habit formation takes a median of 66 days, with individual timelines ranging from 18 to 254 days depending on the behavior’s complexity and the person [3].
 Clear argues that identity shifts during that repetition window separate habits that survive from those that fade once motivation drops [1].
+At Goals and Progress we treat that identity shift as the bridge from a behavior you do to a behavior you are; it is also the bridge our workbook’s habit-tracking phase is designed to cross.

 Atomic Habits works best when you need to redesign multiple behaviors as an interlocking system, not fix one habit alone.
 The habit stacking technique chains new behaviors to existing ones, and the environment design chapter shows how physical space changes make good habits the path of least resistance.
 For readers exploring how these concepts apply in practice, our habit stacking guide goes deeper into the mechanics.